DEBORAH AMOS, Host:

 KELEMEN: Obama has tried to distance himself from President Bush's approach to the Arab-Israeli issue, saying, for instance, he would encourage, not discourage, Israeli-Syrian peace talks.

-Senator JOHN McCAIN (Republican, Arizona; Republican Presidential Candidate): While we encourage this process, we must also ensure that Israel's people can live in safety until there is a Palestinian leadership willing and able to deliver peace.
+JOHN MCCAIN: While we encourage this process, we must also ensure that Israel's people can live in safety until there is a Palestinian leadership willing and able to deliver peace.